-The Remote Control Client API is deprecated from Android 5.0 in favor of the Media Notification Template that allows media applications to integrate with playback controls that are displayed on the lock screen [Resources, 40].
-Device implementations that support a lock screen, unless an Android Automotive or Watch implementation, MUST display the Lockscreen Notifications including the Media Notification Template.
+The Remote Control Client API is deprecated from Android 5.0 in favor of the Media Notification Template that allows media applications to integrate with playback controls that are displayed on the lock screen.
+Device implementations that support a lock screen, unless an Android Automotive or Watch implementation, MUST display the Lock screen Notifications including the Media Notification Template.

 3.8.11.
-Dreams
+Screen savers (previously Dreams)

-Android includes support for interactive screensavers called Dreams [Resources, 41].
-Dreams allows users to interact with applications when a device connected to a power source is idle or docked in a desk dock.
-Android Watch devices MAY implement Dreams, but other types of device implementations SHOULD include support for Dreams and provide a settings option for users to configure Dreams in response to the android.settings.DREAM_SETTINGS intent.
+Android includes support for interactivescreensavers, previously referred to as Dreams.
+Screen savers allow users to interact with applications when a device connected to a power source is idle or docked in a desk dock.
+Android Watch devices MAY implement screen savers, but other types of device implementations SHOULD include support for screen savers and provide a settings option for users toconfigure screen savers in response to the android.settings.DREAM_SETTINGS intent.